Statement of Compliance with the QCA Corporate Governance Code

 6. Ensure that between them, the directors have the necessary up-to-date experience, skills and capabilities

 The Board considers that the skills, experience and knowledge of each director gives them the ability to constructively challenge strategy and decision making and scrutinise performance.
-Their biographical details are set out on the Company’s website at https://cyanconnode.com/about/team/ and on pages 23-24.
+Their biographical details are set out on the Company’s website at https://cyanconnode.com/about/team/ and on pages 29-30 of the FY2024 Annual Report.

 The Board takes decisions regarding the appointment of new directors as a whole and this is only done following a thorough assessment of a potential candidate’s skills and suitability for the role.